andyk/homework/hw1/README.md

 Note that running this project without any entry point specified defaults to the "main" entry point which:

-    (a) Generates expert data that we will use to do behavior cloning.
+1) Generates expert data that we will use to do behavior cloning.
    Runs 5 rollouts using OpenAI Gym with Humanoid-v2 env and the expert policy (a trained TensorFlow neural net) provided by the Berkeley CS294-112 staff (in the hw1 `experts` dir).
 See `run_expert.py`.

-    (b) Performs behavior cloning by training a deep net.
+2) Performs behavior cloning by training a deep net.
-        Trains a 4 layer Keras deep neural network (all Dense layers), but first standardizes the data (mean center, normalize by std) (c) Runs 5 new Rollouts of the same gym env, this time though uses our newly trained deep net to make decision about which action to take based on the observation it receives from env at each step.
+   Trains a 4 layer Keras deep neural network (all Dense layers), but first standardizes the data (mean center, normalize by std)

+3) Runs 5 new Rollouts of the same gym env, this time though uses our newly trained deep net to make decision about which action to take based on the observation it receives from env at each step.

 See `main.py` to see the MLflow worklflow defined.